Heritage travel: How to plan a family ancestry trip

 Figure out your target date for your trip and how much you’ll need to save.
 If possible, set an amount to automatically save regularly.

-Remember that you might need some money saved a few months ahead of time to put a deposit on your accommodations and book a flight.
+You might need some money saved a few months ahead of time to put a deposit on your accommodations and book a flight.

 Get a travel loan